adasneves127/SAFETy-Computing/readme.md

 ## Assembly

-Assembly files have the file extension of .DAL
+Assembly files have the file extension of .SASM

 ### Machine Code

-Machine code files end with .dal.txt, .dal.lst, and .dal.bin.
+Machine code files end with .safe.txt, .safe.lst, and .safe.bin.
 Addresses in MC are Little Endian.
+Other instructions are .safeteh, which is a "SAFETy Extra Header"

 ### Schematics